-Project Activities Environmental Mitigation Measures Respons ibility Budget Impacts Implementation Monitoring Source Impacts of hazardous wastes from buildings to be demolished DSC Firm to thoroughly inspect and assess existing facilities to be demolished or rehabilitated to verify the presence of any friable asbestos containing materials, or non-friable asbestos containing materials that have become friable prior to commencement of any demolition activity.
+Project Activities Environmental Mitigation Measures Responsi Budget Impacts Implementation Monitoring Source Impacts of hazardous wastes from buildings to be demolished DSC Firm to thoroughly inspect and assess existing facilities to be demolished or rehabilitated to verify the presence of any friable asbestos containing materials, or non-friable asbestos containing materials that have become friable prior to commencement of any demolition activity.
 DSC Firm to prepare asbestos risk management plan, as required.
 Geologic hazards Ensure that the design of the RTIC buildings prone to geologic hazards incorporate resiliency against earthquake, earthquake-induced landslides, and volcanic eruptions Flora and fauna survey Loss of flora and fauna species Coordinate with the nearest Community, Environment and Natural Resources Office (CENRO) for RTIC that will be constructed near protected areas and key biodiversity areas to determine appropriate mitigating measures Secure tree cutting permit from CENRO and implement management measures in the issued Permit to Cut Trees Schedule cutting of trees progressively so as not to expose soil for long period.
-Contractor will be responsible for transport and disposal of biomass wastes from cut trees Catching of animals will be prohibited Strip the topsoil at a depth to the bottom of the grassroots zones from any areas to be covered by pavement, structures or where utilities will be located, to be used later for revegetation Grass shall be stripped together with topsoil, which will be used later for revegetation of RTIC building compound Safeguards Focal of TTI / Contractor PMU / TESDA Operational budget of TESDA Geologic hazards and climate change assessment Vulnerability to natural hazards and climate change impacts Detailed design will consider hazards from earthquake, tsunami, volcano and flooding Design properly the drainage system for the project to prevent flooding DSC / Contractor PMC Firm / PMU / TESDA Operational budget of TESDA NA LUC C l Britis de la companya della companya della companya de la companya de la companya della compan Construction Phase D00 =: / Mobilization of construction materials and heavy equipment Disturbance of land and soil condition Limit the amount of erosion and sediment by disturbing only the areas necessary for construction, phasing of construction activity Lessen the grade of steep slopes Contractor DSC Firm / PMU / TESDA Incorporated in environmental mitigations allocation of construction
+Contractor will be responsible for transport and disposal of biomass wastes from cut trees Catching of animals will be prohibited Strip the topsoil at a depth to the bottom of the grassroots zones from any areas to be covered by pavement, structures or where utilities will be located, to be used later for revegetation Grass shall be stripped together with topsoil, which will be used later for revegetation of RTIC building compound Safeguards Focal of TTI / Contractor PMU / TESDA Operational budget of TESDA Geologic hazards and climate change assessment Vulnerability to natural hazards and climate change impacts Detailed design will consider hazards from earthquake, tsunami, volcano and flooding Design properly the drainage system for the project to prevent flooding DSC / Contractor PMC Firm / PMU / TESDA Operational budget of TESDA Construction Phase Mobilization of construction materials and heavy equipment Disturbance of land and soil condition Limit the amount of erosion and sediment by disturbing only the areas necessary for construction, phasing of construction activity Lessen the grade of steep slopes Contractor DSC Firm / PMU / TESDA Incorporated in environmental mitigations allocation of construction